Rapture (Finnish band)

-Rapture is a doom metal/melodic death metal band formed in 1997 in Helsinki, Finland.
+Rapture is a Finnish doom metal/melodic death metal band formed in 1997 in Helsinki.

 History

-In 1999, Rapture signed a contract with Spinefarm Records and released their debut album, Futile, in late 1999.
-The album was also licensed to Relapse Records for distribution outside of Finland.
-In early 2002, the band recorded their second effort, titled Songs for the Withering.
-This album sold better than their debut and gave Rapture recognition beyond the local scene, eventually leading them to sign a contract with Century Media.
+In 1999, Rapture signed with Spinefarm Records and released their debut album, Futile, in late 1999.
+The album was licensed to Relapse Records for distribution outside of Finland.
+In early 2002, the band recorded their second effort,Songs for the Withering.
+This album sold better than their debut and gave Rapture recognition beyond the local scene, leading to a contract with Century Media.
 Rapture released their third album, Silent Stage, in 2005.
-This album continued in the vein of the previous two, with a morose, depressive atmosphere and a combination of both clean vocals and death growls.
+This album continued in the vein of the previous two, with a morose, depressive atmosphere and clean vocals and death growls.
 The band is currently without a record label.